braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ![Canvas Additional Engagement][15]

 {% alert note %}
 By default, Filters and Segments for **Full Steps** in Canvas are checked at send time.
-However, for [Decision Split Steps]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/decision_split/), audience evaluation occurs right after receiving the previous step, or after a delay (if you have configured one).
+However, for [Decision Split components]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/decision_split/), audience evaluation occurs right after receiving the previous step, or after a delay (if you have configured one).
 {% endalert %}

 #### Messages in Canvas

-Edit the messages in a Canvas Step to control messages that a particular step will send.
+Edit the messages in a Canvas component to control messages that a particular step will send.
 Canvas can send email, mobile, and web push messages, and webhooks to integrate with other systems.
 Similar to campaign messages, you can use certain Liquid templating to personalize your messages.

 ![][16]

 Select your desired **Advancement Behavior**.
 Learn more about [advancing your users]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/advancement/) through Canvas steps.

-![Advancement Behavior options for a Canvas Step with the option to advance the users when the message is sent or to advance the audience after a delay time of one day.][20]
+![Advancement Behavior options for a Canvas component with the option to advance the users when the message is sent or to advance the audience after a delay time of one day.][20]

-Click **Done** once you've finished configuring your Canvas Step.
+Click **Done** once you've finished configuring your Canvas component.

 {% tabs local %}
 {% tab Canvas Entry Properties %}